 How will the Entry/Exit System (EES) impact UK drivers?

-Although there is no information currently available on the precise date this will impact Brits driving to Europe, there are going to be noticeable changes to visits to the continent.
+Although there is no information currently available on the precise date this will impact Brits driving to Europe, there are going to be changes to visits to the continent.

 RAC Europe spokesperson Rod Dennis said: “Although it remains to be seen what impact the changes will have when it comes to the time it takes drivers to get through border controls and into the Schengen zone, it’s well worth anyone planning a trip over the Channel from the autumn being aware of what will be expected of them.